PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     **Answers**

-    - Randomises the order of MCQ answer options.
+    - Randomises the order of MCQ answer options for relevant questions.
-    - Don't use 'all of the above' type answers; set multiple correct answers instead.
+    - Don't use 'A and B are correct' type answers; use 'All other options are correct' or set multiple correct answers instead.

     **Pages**

-    - Randomises the order of sections (pages) within the Test.
+    - If pagination is set up, this randomises the order of pages within the Test.
-    - Must define pages by adding page breaks between relevant questions.
     - Combine with *random question order* to also randomise questions within pages.
-    - Tick *Do not randomise first page* to pin particular content to the start of the Test.
+    - Tick *Do not randomise first page* to pin the first page to the start of the Test (eg. instructions).

 ???
 Abstract "Random question selection: Question pools"